 UCI is seriously premed, and the School of Biological Sciences is considered one of the best and most competitive of their academic divisions.
 The already intense ‘premed mentality’ is further fueled by rigorous coursework, selective research positions and very large class sizes.
 Juxtaposed to the intense biological sciences majors are nationally ranked programs in dance, drama, music, studio art, and musical theatre housed in the School of Arts.
 The popular interdisciplinary School of Social Ecology offers innovative academic pairings such as environmental and legal studies, and psychology and social behavior, with an emphasis on professor/student relationships—a treasure to find in the often impersonal feel to our monolithic UC system.

-This past fall UCI welcomed more than 6,500 freshmen, selected from a pool of about 85,000 applicants, which amounts to a 37% admit rate.
-UCI also offered admission to 3,000 transfer students, chosen from a pool of 20,000 applicants from California’s community colleges.
-UCI retains freshmen and graduates a class as well as a number of other great state universities, and 72% of the freshmen who entered in 2010 graduated within four years.
+For fall 2021, UCI accepted more than 31,000 applicants from a pool of about 108,000, which amounts to about a 29% admit rate.
+Their nearly 42% acceptance rate for transfer students is considerably higher than its standard rate and more than 30% of the student body consists of transfers from other schools.
+UCI retains freshmen and graduates a class as well as a number of other great state universities, and 69% of the freshmen who entered in 2021 graduated within four years.

 UCI offers 87 undergraduate degree programs within ten schools.
 The School of Biological Sciences houses some of the most coveted majors, with public health, business and political science also being super popular.
 Languages are quite strong at UCI and its fiction writing/creative writing program is rapidly gaining national recognition.
 UCI also offers an academic advantage that the higher ranked UC-Berkeley and UCLA do not: a Campus-wide Honors Program that includes Honors housing.
 In fact, campus honors students may choose from three on-campus living options.